-- Reducing animal overpopulation by promoting and providing spay/neutering services and educating the public on appropriate pet care
+- Reducing animal overpopulation by promoting and providing spay/neutering services

 - Dog and kennel licensing services